Probing the anomalous triple $ZZ\gamma$ and $Z\gamma\gamma $ couplings at the FCC-$\mu p$ and SPPC-$\mu p$: Event Generation and Cut-Based Analysis

-This study based the EPA, also known as the Weizsacker Williams Approximation (WWA) \cite{Weizsacker,Williams}, as the primary theoretical framework for evaluating sensitivity of the $\mu^- \gamma \to Z l^{-} \to l^{-} \tilde{\nu_{l}} \nu_{l}$ process.
+This study based the EPA, also known as the Weizsacker Williams Approximation (WWA) \cite{Weizsacker,Williams}, as the primary theoretical framework for evaluating the sensitivity of the $\mu^- \gamma \to Z l^{-} \to l^{-} \tilde{\nu_{l}} \nu_{l}$ process.
+Here, the emitted $\gamma$ is a quasi-real photon scattered from the incoming proton beam according to the framework of the Weizsacker-Williams Approximation (WWA).
+This quasi-real photon is scattered at small angles from the beam pipe.
+These photons have low virtuality, and they can almost be supposed to be on mass-shell.
+Hence, they are assumed to be almost real.
 The analysis aims to evaluate the potential of FCC and SPPC muon-proton colliders in probing anomalous $Z\gamma\gamma$ and $ZZ\gamma$ triple vertices.
-Within this framework, the incoming photon from the proton beam is considered using the WWA.
 The subsequent equation illustrates the photon distribution emitted by a proton beam \cite{Budnev,Chen2}.

 where the function $\varphi$ is given as:

 Here,

 The cross-section of the total process $\mu^- \gamma \to Z l^{-} \to l^{-} \tilde{\nu_{l}} \nu_{l}$ is thus obtained from: